IT’S NOT EASY BEING A HORSESHOE CRAB AROUND NEW YORK HARBOR!

 A 2019 Horseshoe Crab Benchmark Stock Assessment by The Atlantic State Marine Fisheries Commission evaluated the stock status of horseshoe crabs by region, finding the status of the New York region population has trended downward from good, to neutral, and now to poor.
 The Benchmark Assessment was endorsed by the Peer Review Panel and accepted by the Horseshoe Crab Management Board for management use.
 “Poor” status was >66% of surveys meeting this criterion.

-New York State is currently only one of handful states along the Atlantic Coast of the United States that has not placed any type of moratorium or restrictions on harvesting Horseshoe crabs during their important breeding or mating period in May & June.
+New York State is currently one of only handful states along the Atlantic Coast of the United States that has not placed any type of moratorium or restrictions on harvesting Horseshoe crabs during their important breeding or mating period in May & June.

 In Massachusetts, concerns about a dwindling horseshoe crab population has led to stricter fishery regulations and even closures of certain areas to harvest.
 Harvesting horseshoe crabs within the Cape Cod National Seashore boundary is prohibited.
 In Maine, the state tightened its fishing regulations in 2004 to close the horseshoe crab season from May 1 to Oct.
 30, a period that includes the mid-May to mid-June breeding season.
 New Hampshire, Maryland, and Virginia have initiated or proposed more restrictive harvest regulations for Horseshoe crabs.
 South Carolina has prohibited harvest except for the biomedical industry since 1991.